AustinFinell/xmas.wave/README.txt

 This is my version of the game to learn additional programming fundamentals and git

 ##Project Outline

-Create a game with the goal of avoiding ornaments flying around the screen
+[] Create a game with the goal of avoiding ornaments flying around the screen

-Have character as a Christmas tree
+[] Have character as a Christmas tree

+[] Arcade High-Score Page after game

+[] Ornaments dissapear on collision?

-Ornaments Appear on character if hit?
+[] Ornaments Appear on character if hit?

-Arcade High-Score Page after game